Lucsantosg/CloudLogAnalysis/kibana/analyzing_logs_Kibana.md

 {:screen: .screen}
 {:pre: .pre}

-# Advanced log analysis with Kibana
+# Viewing and analyzing logs
 {:#analyzing_logs_Kibana}

-In {{site.data.keyword.Bluemix}}, you can use Kibana 5.1, an open source analytics and visualization platform, to monitor, search, analyze, and visualize your data in a variety of graphs, for example charts and tables.
+You can use Kibana 5.1, an open source analytics and visualization platform, to monitor, search, analyze, and visualize your data in a variety of graphs, for example charts and tables.
 Use Kibana to perform advanced analytical tasks.
 {:shortdesc}

 Kibana is a browser-based interface where you can analyze data interactively and customize dashboards that you can then use to analyze log data and perform advance management tasks.
 For more information, see [Kibana User Guide ![External link icon](../../../icons/launch-glyph.svg "External link icon")](https://www.elastic.co/guide/en/kibana/5.1/index.html){: new_window}.